These type of stops are offered by UK spread bet brokers, so if you’re not in the UK this article may not be relevant to you!

 As the term suggests, the price that you want your trade to be stopped out at is guaranteed to be honoured.
 It doesn’t matter if the market gaps 1000 pips over the weekend, volatile news is released or there is a “black swan” event – your maximum downside risk is known from the moment you open your trade and will never worsen.

 The benefits of this are huge!
 For one, it means you will sleep more soundly at night.
 It also means you can hold longer term trades without the fear of some random event decimating your account.
-And being topical for a moment… you can even hold trades into an election, knowing exactly what your maximum risk will be.

 That sounds almost too good to be true – there must be a catch?

 Well unfortunately there is! …

 In return for guaranteeing your absolute maximum loss, the spread betting company stipulates a minimum stop distance.
 That is, the minimum distance away from the current market price that you will be allowed to place your stop when you open the trade.

 The minimum stop distance changes with expected volatility.
 At the time of writing (15 minutes into the New York equities session), the minimum stop distance was 20 pips on the EUR/USD and 2.5 points on the S&P 500.

 As we approach volatile news, the minimum stop distance gets wider, and it’s not uncommon for it to be 170 pips on the EUR/USD coming into key economic data or hundreds of pips into an election weekend.
 This means you would not be able to open a trade and place your stoploss any closer than 170 pips at that point in time.